The Uncanny (film): Montreal 1977

 In 1977, in Montreal, writer Wilbur Gray visits his publisher Frank Richards to discuss his new book about cats.
 Wilbur believes that felines are supernatural creatures, and that they are the devil in disguise.
-Wilbur tells three tales to illustrate his thoughts:
+Convinced that they are the actual masters over humans that keep us inline, citing since writing his manuscript, he's found himself being observed and even stalked by various felines.
+Wilbur tells three tales he's uncovered in recent history to illustrate his thoughts:

 London 1912

 In 1912, in London, Miss Malkin is a wealthy woman who rewrites her will leaving her fortune to her cats rather than to her nephew Michael.
 Her maid Janet, also the mistress of Michael, steals one copy of the will from the lawyer's briefcase and tries to destroy the original copy which is kept in the safe.
 When Miss Malkin sees her attempt, Janet kills her.
-The cats avenge Miss Malkin's death.
+The cats avenge Miss Malkin's death, first on Janet and then when he arrives looking for her on Michael.
+When the police arrive with Malkin's lawyer, the cats are discovered having been forced to feed on the bodies.

 Quebec 1975

-In 1975, in the Province of Quebec, the orphan Lucy comes to live with her aunt Mrs. Blake, her husband, and her cousin Angela after the death of her parents in a plane crash.
-Lucy brings her only friend, the cat Wellington, but her mean cousin forces her parents to get rid of Wellington.
-Lucy uses her mother's book of witchcraft to avenge Wellington.
+In 1975, in the Province of Quebec, the orphan Lucy comes to live with her haughty aunt Mrs. Blake, her husband, and her lanky cousin Angela after the death of her parents in a plane crash.
+Lucy brings her only friend, the cat Wellington, but her mean cousin forces her parents to get rid of Wellington after jealously framing him for several acts of vandalism that her stuffy mother believes.
+Lucy uses her mother's book of witchcraft to avenge Wellington by making Angela the size of a mouse.

 Hollywood 1936

-In 1936, in Hollywood, the actor Valentine De'ath replaces the blade of a fake pendulum to kill his actress wife, and give his young mistress and aspiring actress Edina a chance.
-The cat of his wife avenges her death.
+In 1936, in Hollywood, the actor Valentine De'ath replaces the blade of a fake pendulum with a real one to kill his actress wife, and give his young mistress and aspiring actress Edina a chance.
+The cat of his wife avenges her death on first Edina with a makeshift iron maiden and then on Valentine after they dispose of its newborn kittens.
+When the film crew return in the morning they discover that for Valentine the cat literarily "Got His Tongue".

+The wraparound narrative tale concludes with the cats brainwashing Frank to do their bidding, leading to the burning of Wilbur's research and the demise of Wilbur himself.